HenSch90/SiD/sid-sonderbefragung.md

 vc:

-SHOW q1, is, spernot, q2 AND spernot2 if ssemhs ≥ 2
-SHOW q2, is and spernot2 if ssemhs < 2
+SHOW q1, is1 and spernot if ssemhs >= 2

 av: